joshkadis/themostlaps/copy/about.md

 #### How does it work?

 The most important thing is that we **do not** collect or retain any of your data without your consent.
 Once you authorize The Most Laps to access your Strava account, we look back through your past [segment efforts][2] and calculate your all-time, yearly, and monthly totals, and the most laps in a single ride.
-Then we check automatically every night to see if you've ridden any new laps, and we add those to your stats.
+Then we check automatically to see if you've ridden any new laps, and we add those to your stats.

 #### How does it really work?